 During this transition, the IIFP plant ESH and QA Managers continues to report to the COO/CFPD for ESH and QA matters related to design and construction.
 As the COO/CFPD role changes to the COO/PM, the ESH Manager transitions to directly reporting to the IIFP COO/PM on ESH matters for the startup operations.
 The ESH Manager who has been reporting in a matrix role to the President/CEO now changes to reporting in the matrix role to the Regulatory Affairs/Quality Director (RAQD).
 The IIFP QA Coordinator likewise reports to the COO/CFPD during the design and construction stage, then transitions to reporting to the IIFP COO/PM.
-During the design and construction and the transition periods, Bboth the ESH Manager and QA Coordinator Managers have the responsibility and authority to elevate and report any ESH or QA unresolved concern to the IIFP President and to the parent corporate-Regulatory Affairs/QA Director ESH and QA Managers, respectively. or directly to the INIS/IIFP President/CEO.
+During the design and construction and the transition periods, Bboth the ESH Manager and QA Coordinator-Managers have theresponsibility and authority to elevate and report any ESH or QA unresolved concern to the IIFP President.and to corporate Regulatory Affairs/QA Director, respectively. or directly to the INIS/IIFP President/CEO The IIFP President is ultimately responsible for ESH, QA, and other safety-related issues.
 All ESH and QA concerns will be followed through to resolution and documented.